MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/08-powershell-remoting.md

 ## One-To-One Remoting

-If you want your remote session to be an interactive, then one-to-one remoting is what you want.
+If you want your remote session to be interactive, then one-to-one remoting is what you want.
 This type of remoting is provided via the `Enter-PSSession` cmdlet.

 In the last chapter, I stored my domain admin credentials in a variable named `$Cred`.
 If you